shaduzlabs/esp32-ssd1306-example/README.md

 ## Connections

-This example is based on an [ESP32 Pico D4 Kit](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/get-started-pico-kit.html), the table and the picture below show the connections between the display and the board.
-The pins can be changed from the configuration menu (SSD1306 Configuration).
+This example has been tested on an [ESP32 Pico D4 Kit](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/get-started-pico-kit.html), the table and the picture below show the connections between the display and the board.
+The pins can be changed from the configuration menu (see *SSD1306 Configuration*).

 | SSD1306            |  ESP32    |
 |--------------------|:---------:|